Manufacturing Analytics Vendor Selection Checklist for 2026

 Connector Maintenance SLA

-When your ERP vendor releases a new API version, or when your PLC firmware updates, will your analytics connector break?
 Ask every vendor: how are connectors maintained when source systems update?
 What is the SLA for restoring a broken connector?
-Who is responsible?
+Who is responsible when your ERP releases a new API version?

 Conn · 04